Book Online With:

 • Sponge

 These work by preventing the sperm from reaching the egg.
 The diaphragm, sponge, and cervical cap can be used after 6 weeks postpartum.
-Around this time, the cervix has returned to it’s normal size.
+Around this time, the cervix would have returned to its normal size.
 If you used a diaphragm prior to childbirth, a second diaphragm should be fitted after 6 weeks.

 Some people have allergic reactions to spermicides, or they can cause irritation or burning.
 Also, spermicides frequently used – at least every day – can increase the risk of getting HIV from an infected partner.